Corporate income tax effects

 Effect for purposes of indirect taxes (VAT, transaction tax)

-Sale of shares in a limited-liability company or joint-stock company is not subject to VAT.
+Sale of shares in a limited-liability company or joint-stock company is generally not subject to VAT.

 Sale of shares in a Polish limited-liability company or joint-stock company is subject to the tax on civil-law transactions at the rate of 1% of the market value of the shares.
 The taxpayer is the acquirer of the shares.
 However, there is an exemption from transaction tax for sale of shares in a Polish joint-stock company:

-- conducted outside organised trading by domestic or foreign investment firms, if they acquired the shares in organised trading.
+- Outside organised trading, by domestic or foreign investment firms, if they acquired the shares in organised trading.